Switzerland offers one of the most efficient, scenic, and perfect railway systems in the world.

 So, if you are going from Zurich to Geneva, those trains will be massive.
 They will be the entire length of the platform, but the smaller ones are going within Zurich.

+You want to make sure you’re positioned in the right spot on the platform.
 What you do first is look up at the platform and you will see signs that’ll be sector letters and it’ll say A, B, C, D.

 From those letters, you’ll know where you are standing, and you will also see screens that will have a map of the train and information about where it will be on the tracks.